python-openxml/python-docx/docs/dev/analysis/features/header-footer.rst

    True

-:class:`docx.section.Section`'s ``add_first_page_header`` method will raise an ``Exception`` (of type ?) if a header of type even already exists on the document.
+:class:`docx.section.Section`'s ``add_first_page_header`` method will raise an ``Exception`` (of type ?) if a header of type first already exists on the document.

 .. code-block:: python